 2- [Peter Potter and others enter in the hotel with a donkey]

 Sidney Fiddler: It’s alright Connie, it’s only a donkey.

 As if it was super normal.
 Notice that the donkey is called Cleopatra.
 I think Carry On films had a thing for the Queen of the Nile!

 3- There’s also this moment where Patsy Rowlands is pretty much my animal spirit:

 Mayor Bumble: Isn’t time you start thinking about getting dressed?

 Mildred Bumble: What for?

 4- Sidney Fiddler [to Hope Springs]: With your brain and my beauty, we could go places!

 5- Hope Springs [Bumping into the mayor]: Oh!
 It’s you your worship!
 I didn’t recognize you with your trousers on!

-Carry On Girls is, of course, far from being the best one of the series.
+Carry On Girls is far from being the best of the series.
 It has its many flaws, but it also has its moments which doesn’t make it a total failure.
 I did like it.
 It’s worth the detour.
-It is to be seen with a critical eye or not at all depending on your mood and your interpretation of it.
+It has to be seen with a critical eye or not at all depending on your mood and your interpretation of it.